vaslabs/home-automation/README.md

 ## How to start

 Use this guide if you know what you are doing.
 You need an AWS account and basic knowledge around IAM, SQS, EC2 and creating Alexa skills.
+Basic bash scripting skills, how to ssh, configure ssh access and know some javascript.

 ### Setup
 If you are on gnome you can add a .local/autostart entry to get the script running on login.